AreebaKhan112/Walmart-Sales-Data-Analysis/README.md

 ## Walmart Sales Analysis: SQL Exploration & Power BI Dashboard

-An end-to-end data analytics project performing sales and profit analysis on a Walmart retail dataset[cite: 2, 9]. [cite_start]The workflow covers raw data cleaning and standardization in Python, complex business question exploration using SQL (SQLite), and the design of an interactive executive dashboard in Power BI.
+An end-to-end data analytics project performing sales and profit analysis on a Walmart retail dataset.The workflow covers raw data cleaning and standardization in Python, complex business question exploration using SQL (SQLite), and the design of an interactive executive dashboard in Power BI.

 ### 📊 Project Overview & Architecture
-* [cite_start]**Dataset:** 9,969 transactions across 100 branches and 98 cities in Texas, spanning January 2019 to December 2023[cite: 3, 17].
+* **Dataset:** 9,969 transactions across 100 branches and 98 cities in Texas, spanning January 2019 to December 2023.
-* [cite_start]**Core Goal:** To build a robust data pipeline that transforms raw transactional data into actionable business insights—identifying top profit centers, customer behavior patterns, and critical revenue risks.
+* **Core Goal:** To build a robust data pipeline that transforms raw transactional data into actionable business insights—identifying top profit centers, customer behavior patterns, and critical revenue risks.

 ---